mcells/mt6835-hoverboard-motor/README.md

 ## Features
 - MT6835 Encoder
 - 25x25mm diagonal M3 mounting holes that are removable by breakaway sections
-- 14.2mm diameter, making it small enough to (hopefully) fit onto the 15mm shaft of Hoverboard motors
+- 14.2mm diameter, making it small enough to fit onto the 15mm shaft of Hoverboard motors
 - M2 mounting holes, 10.6mm apart to facilitate mounting.
   - Nonconductive screws or spacers are necessary to prevent shorts!
   - Designed to be screwed into corresponding M2 holes drilled and tapped into the shaft, the cabling will go through the drilled-out center of the shaft.